-While progress has been made globally on gender equality in achieving the Millennium Development goals (including equal access to primary education for girls and boys), women and girls continue to suffer from discrimination and violence in all regions of the world.
+While global progress on gender equality has been made through the achievement of the Millennium Development Goals, women and girls continue to suffer from discrimination and violence in all regions of the world.

 FXB in action

-Gender equality is not only a fundamental human right, but also a necessary foundation for a peaceful, prosperous and sustainable world.
-FXB’s fight against poverty therefore also involves fighting against gender discrimination and balancing gender relations so that women, who are more exposed to poverty, have access to the same economic and social opportunities.
+Gender equality is not only a fundamental human right, it is also a necessary foundation for a peaceful, prosperous and sustainable world.
+Thus, FXB’s fight against poverty also involves combating gender discrimination and balancing gender relations so that women, who are more exposed to poverty, have access to the same economic and social opportunities as men.

 Each of our programs is also a response to the implementation of children’s daily rights, as defined by the Convention on the Rights of the Child, adopted by the United Nations General Assembly on 20 November 1989.
 For the first time, the following rights were recognized for all children throughout the world: the right to survival, development, protection and participation.